MLHale/CYBR8950/projects/milestone3.md

 ## Due Date
 Thursday May 2nd (5/2/19) at 11:59pm
 Presentations Tuesday May 2nd (5/2/19) at 5 pm
-**No Extensions will be given!!!**
+(Grad student only) Research paper due Friday May 3rd (5/3/19) at 11:59PM **No Extensions will be given!!!**

 ## Overview